Darshan972/scrapingdog-mern-challenge/README.md

 Thank you for applying to the MERN Stack Developer role at **Scrapingdog**.

-This challenge includes **3 short tasks** to evaluate your backend, scraping, and system design skills.
+This challenge includes **3 short tasks** to evaluate your backend, scraping, and data processing skills.
-Tasks 1 & 2 are warm‑ups. **Task 3 is intentionally a bit harder** to observe your production thinking.
+All 3 tasks are warm‑ups designed to test your fundamentals.

 ---